 - Remain up-to-date regarding agency policies and procedures and perform all functions in accordance with TMH policies and procedures.

 - Provide the highest quality of customer service consistent with TMH’s values and standards.

 Staff Management & Leadership

 - Direct and supervise staff to ensure effective implementation of the agency’s mission, goals and objectives.
 Communicate and hold staff accountable to performance expectations and delegated responsibilities.
 Provide ongoing coaching, training, resources and create an atmosphere for open communication, including the provision of regular performance assessments.

 - Model positive service practices for staff.
-Provide individual supervision, consultation, guidance and support to staff.
+Provide individual and group supervision, consultation, guidance and support to staff.
 Maintain high performance standards for staff.

 - Understand and use statistical and financial methods and metrics to set goals and measure staff performance in programs.